sierranels007/sierranels007.github.io/_projects/04-automated-can-crusher/index.md

 {% include image-gallery.html images="actuator-housing.jpeg" height="550" %}

-*FDM-printed actuator housing used to support the motor-driven mechanism and maintain its alignment during operation.*
+*FDM printed actuator housing used to support the motor driven mechanism and maintain its alignment during operation.*

 The position of the crushing plate and can holder was evaluated to reduce off center loading.
 Misalignment could cause the can to tilt, buckle unpredictably, or interfere with the enclosure instead of compressing cleanly.